Document Loading . .

 The enumeration in the Constitution, of certain rights, shall not be construed to deny or disparage others retained by the people.

-(THE FOLLOWING FOOTNOTES ARE NOT OFFICIALLY A PART OF THE CONSTITUTION.)
+(THE FOLLOWING FOOTNOTE IS NOT OFFICIALLY A PART OF THE CONSTITUTION.)

 The above are the original 10 Amendments composing the Bill of Rights as ratified to the original Constitution of 1791.